Our Getting Started with Mindfulness Toolkit is now available in Spanish.

-In this toolkit, learn more about the case for implementing mindfulness techniques into your daily work and organizational culture, try hands-on strategies for doing so, and learn more from organizations that have begun this journey.
+In this toolkit, learn more about the case for implementing mindfulness in early childhood, try hands-on strategies for doing so, and learn more from organizations that have begun this journey.

 WHAT IS MINDFULNESS?